census-instrumentation/opencensus-node/packages/opencensus-propagation-tracecontext/README.md

-# OpenCensus TraceContext Format Propagation for Node.js
+# OpenCensus Trace Context Format Propagation for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus TraceContext Format Propagation sends a span context on the wire in an HTTP request, allowing other services to create spans with the right context.
+OpenCensus Trace Context Format Propagation sends a span context on the wire in an HTTP request, allowing other services to create spans with the right context.

 This project is still at an early stage of development.
 It's subject to change.